pdvrieze/xmlutil/README.md

 ### Add repository
 The project's Maven access is hosted on OSS Sonatype (and available from Maven Central).

-Releases can be added from **maven central** or from Sonatype by adding the following to your Gradle build file:
+Releases can be added from **maven central**

+They are also available directly from Sonatype by adding the following to your Gradle build file:
 ```groovy
 repositories {